-- 1. A thorough knowledge of the Old and New Testaments in their historical and cultural contexts. - 2.
-An understanding of Biblical texts as they relate to Bible history and geography. - 3.
-An ability to trace important doctrinal themes throughout the Bible. - 4.
-An understanding of fundamental hermeneutical principles and the ability to utilize them in the exegesis of a Biblical text. - 5.
-The ability to utilize the inductive Bible study method. - 6.
-A working knowledge of koine Greek and the ability to use it in New Testament exegesis (only required for the B.A. in Biblical and Theological Studies). - 7.
-A basic understanding of the most important elements of Christian Theology. - 8.
-The ability to compare and contrast aspects of Wesleyan Theology that may differ from the theological positions of other Christian movements. - 9.
-A working knowledge of key issues in contemporary Theology.
+- 1. A thorough knowledge of both the Old and New Testaments in their historical and cultural contexts. - 2.
+An ability to trace important doctrinal themes throughout the Bible. - 3.
+An understanding of fundamental hermeneutical principles and the ability to utilize them in the exegesis of a Biblical text. - 4.
+The ability to utilize the inductive Bible Study method. - 5.
+A basic understanding of the most important elements of Christian Theology. - 6.
+The ability to compare and contrast aspects of Wesleyan theology that may differ from the theological positions of other Christian movements. - 7.
+An understanding of Christian Worldview principles and the ability to defend the faith across cultures in an increasingly secular, postmodern world.

-Christian Leadership and Apologetics
+Christian Leadership and Apologetics Program

-Both the Bachelor of Arts and Bachelor of Science degree is offered for those interested in majoring in Christian Leadership and Apologetics.
+Both the Bachelor of Arts and Bachelor of Science degree are offered for those interested in majoring in Christian Leadership and Apologetics.
 This degree serves the dual role of preparing an individual for a leadership position in the local church or a para-church ministry, as well as preparing that student for a defense of the faith in an increasingly hostile environment towards the church and its ministries.
 Upon completion of this program, the student should be able to demonstrate the following:

-- 1. The effective communication of the Word of God through preaching skills which are characterized by logical, understandable sermon outlines and sound Biblical exegesis - 2.
-An in-depth knowledge of the Bible and a commitment to the continued study of the Scriptures, which results in the practical application to everyday living - 3.
-A sensitivity to the need for a compassionate and sympathetic regard for people - 4.
-A testimony to an established relationship of faith and trust in God based on a personal encounter with Jesus Christ through the new birth and a pursuit of personal Christian holiness, which results in a Christ-centered life - 5.
-Have an understanding of Christian Worldview principles, and have the ability to defend the faith across cultures in an increasingly secular, postmodern world. - 6.
-Be able to apply organizational behavior and leadership theories in order to motivate and lead volunteers and employees to achieve organizational objectives. - 7.
-An understanding and ability to fundraise as well as work in non-profit organizations.
+- 1. The effective communication of the Word of God through preaching skills, which are characterized by logical, understandable sermon outlines and sound Biblical exegesis. - 2.
+An in-depth knowledge of the Bible and a commitment to the continued study of the Scriptures, which results in the practical application to everyday living. - 3.
+A testimony to an established relationship of faith and trust in God based upon a personal encounter with Jesus Christ through the new birth and a pursuit of personal holiness, which results in a Christ centered life. - 4.
+An understanding of Christian Worldview principles and the ability to defend the faith across cultures in an increasingly secular, postmodern world. - 5.
+Ability to apply organizational and leadership theories in order to motivate and lead volunteers and employees to achieve organizational goals. - 6.
+A basic understanding of the most important elements of Christian theology.